 So as your first step to chiropractic recovery, what should you expect on your first visit to a chiropractor?

-Though there is no required dress code for visiting a chiropractor, it’s always better to wear comfortable clothes, so as to avoid unnecessary discomfort for you and your chiropractor during your physical tests and examination.
-For instance, if you have a knee or leg injury, don’t wear a mini-skirt, because you will have to raise and/or bend your knees or legs.
-Don’t give yourself any reason to feel awkward during your examination, because it might interfere with the chiropractor being able to do a proper examination.
-Some chiropractors gown their patient and drape as necessary which makes the above not an issue, but you might feel uncomfortable in a patient gown if you happen to not be wearing any undergarments.
+Though there is no required dress code for visiting a chiropractor, it’s better to wear comfortable clothes.
+This will avoid unnecessary discomfort for you and your chiropractor during your physical tests and examination.
+For instance, if you have a knee or leg injury, don’t wear a mini-skirt.
+Because for that you will have to raise and/or bend your knees or legs.
+Don’t give yourself any reason to feel awkward during your examination.
+Because it might interfere with the chiropractor being able to do a proper examination.
+Some chiropractors gown their patients and drape as necessary which makes the above less of an issue.
+You might feel uncomfortable in a patient gown though if you’re shy, or you happen to not be wearing any undergarments.

-You will be asked to fill out your personal and insurance information on the patient intake forms.
-You will be asked about the nature of your visit, and your health history, including the doctors you have seen for your current condition prior to your visit.
-You will also have to fill out a survey type form, asking more specific questions about your condition, as well as your daily activities, and your home and occupational settings.
+The office staff will ask you to fill out your personal and insurance information, if any, on the patient intake forms.
+You will be asked about the nature of your visit and your health history.
+This will include any of the doctors you have seen for your current condition prior to your visit.
+In addition to more specific questions about your condition, as well as your daily activities, and your home and occupational settings.

-This information about your current and past conditions will better enable the chiropractic doctor to evaluate and determine the possible cause of your condition, thus arriving to a better selection of what chiropractic method to use.
+This information about your current and past conditions will better enable the chiropractic doctor to evaluate and determine the possible cause of your condition.
+This will help you chiropractor determine the ideal selection of what chiropractic methods to use.

 A Physical Exam During a Chiropractic Visit

-Diagnostic Testing and Development on Your Chiropractic Visit
+Diagnostic Testing & Treatment on Your Chiropractic Visit